elusivecodes/FyreAuth/README.md

         - `identifierFields` is string orn array containing the identifier field name(s), and will default to "*email*".
         - `passwordField` is a string representing the password field name, and will default to "*password*".
         - `modelAlias` is a string representing the model alias, and will default to "*Users*".
+        - `queryCallback` is a *Closure* that will execute before running an identify query, and will default to *null*.

 ```php
 $container->use(Config::class)->set('Auth', $options);